 But I am hopeful.
 I'm hopeful that the impossibility of overthrowing this culturally-entrenched injustice will appeal to Tim's relentless, competitive drive.
 I'm hopeful that his documented refusal to accept the status quo, his disdain for the assertion that something can't be done, will overcome what any self-respecting agent would surely label PR suicide.
 I'm hopeful that God can and will bring Tim Tebow to the place where he says, "I'm going to leverage as much influence and energy as I can possibly spare towards the exposure and elimination of abortion."

 Much of Tim's book is a game by game recap of his college career.
 It may be a bit monotonous for the non-football fan, but intertwined throughout are glimpses of his moral and physical development.
 Ever since middle-school, people have been telling him that he couldn't play quarterback.
 Many are still telling him it's not a good fit for his skill set.
-Thankfully, he's never payed them much attention.
-In my one year of college football, I played with a great quarterback–but he was a bit short in the character department.
+Thankfully, he's never paid them much attention.
+In my one year of college football, I played with a great quarterback—but he was a bit short in the character department.
 Like Tebow, he would go on to become a Heisman finalist and first-round draft choice.
-Unlike Tebow, he was a prototypical NFL quarterback–who some regarded a better prospect than Peyton Manning (selected just before him in the draft).
+Unlike Tebow, he was a prototypical NFL quarterback—regarded by some as a better prospect than Peyton Manning, who was selected one pick before him in the draft.
 Today, that quarterback has been retired for a number of years and is generally regarded as the biggest bust in NFL history, at least until Jamarcus Russell came along.
 Proof positive that character counts.
 And so I pray for Tim Tebow's success.
 I pray he would show America's sports-obsessed youth a better way to live, and I pray God would use him in accordance with the first prayer ever prayed for him.
 God doesn't need Tim Tebow (and his half million Facebook fans!) to end abortion, but he can use him just the same.
 Within a few hours of the first time Tim wore John 3:16 on his eye patches during a game, Google recorded 94 million searches for that famous verse.
 Now imagine what would happen should he wear a T-shirt reading Abort73.com.
 I pray that day is soon in coming!